kiranma72/abdm-docs/content/1-basics/_index.md

 pre = "<b>1. </b>"
 +++

-# Getting Started with ABDM
+## Getting Started with ABDM

 This section covers

 - Understand how the ABDM Personal Health Records Framework works and the terminology within ABDM
 - Getting access to the Sandbox & verifying your credentials
+- What integration is required to make your application ABDM compliant
+- Setup an end point URL for your health repository or consumer health application
-- Understand what functionality you must achieve with your ABDM integration
+- Link health facilities with your health repository
+-